Probiotic: Allergies

 Only limited, low-quality evidence exists to indicate that probiotics are helpful for treating people with milk allergy.
 A 2015 review showed low-quality evidence that probiotics given directly to infants with eczema, or in infants whose mothers used probiotics during the last trimester of pregnancy and breastfeeding, had lower risk of eczema.

 Asthma

 It is unclear whether probiotic supplementation helps with childhood asthma, as the quality of research evidence is low.

 Antibiotic-associated diarrhea

 Antibiotics are a common treatment for children, with 11% to 40% of antibiotic-treated children developing diarrhea.
 Antibiotic-associated diarrhea (AAD) results from an imbalance in the colonic microbiota caused by antibiotic therapy.
 These microbial community alterations result in changes in carbohydrate metabolism, with decreased short-chain fatty acid absorption and osmotic diarrhea as a result.
 A 2015 Cochrane review concluded that a protective effect of some probiotics existed for AAD in children.
-The known risks of using probiotics for treating Clostridium difficile outweighs the uncertain benefits.
+The known risks of using probiotics for treating Clostridioides difficile outweigh the uncertain benefits.